keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

 The switch downloads the image, **checks its hash**, **writes the config**, **runs pre/post scripts**, and **tells the server** each stage's outcome.

-#### Naming — tZTP vs sZTP

-The feature is named **tZTP (Trusted ZTP)** rather than sZTP to emphasise that the trust model is the primary contribution: device identity, chain-of-trust from vendor through operator to device, and cryptographically provable configuration provenance.
-"Secure" is a property of the channel; "Trusted" is a property of the entire provisioning relationship.

 ### 6. Requirements